 Blue Sea (fictional name) is accredited by HUD as a national intermediary agency, which means it can provide counseling all across the country.
 Dorothy primarily counsels by telephone, and in addition to her required annual continuing education courses, has taken classes in engagement via telephone at a local community college.

 Anna Fox and her husband divorced two years ago, just prior to her retiring from the art department at an ad agency in Jacksonville.
 As part of the settlement, Anna maintained sole possession of their home (since her ex-husband planned to relocate) and a portion of their savings.
-But even with social security, some earnings on the savings and freelance design work, she struggled to meet her monthly expenses.
+But even with Social Security, some earnings on the savings and freelance design work, she struggled to meet her monthly expenses.
 A neighbor suggested she explore eliminating her mortgage balance by taking a reverse mortgage.
-So Anna called a reverse mortgage lender she had learned of through an advertisement in the local paper and had a preliminary conversation with a loan originator.
+Anna called a reverse mortgage lender she had learned of through an advertisement in the local paper and had a preliminary conversation with a loan originator.
 The lender told her that third-party, independent counseling was a requisite for obtaining the loan and gave her a list of 10 counseling agencies to choose from.
 Anna went online to the websites of the agencies on the list, starting with Blue Sea.
 She was impressed with what she read and filled out an online application for the appointment.
 She received an online confirmation for the appointment and a few days later received a package of preparatory materials in the mail.

 The package included two booklets, “Preparing for Your Counseling Session,” published by HUD, and “Use Your Home to Stay at Home,” published by the National Council on Aging.
 Anna also obtained loan comparisons of different options, a loan amortization schedule and a Total Annual Loan Cost (TALC) document from the lender.